KoreaHaos/36095_02_basic_circuit_lab/labs/weeks/week2/README.md

 Another way to understand the diode can be found by examining [this simulation](http://lushprojects.com/circuitjs/circuitjs.html?cct=$+1+0.000005+13.097415321081858+55+5+50%0Av+240+352+240+128+0+1+40+5+0+0+0.5%0Ar+544+128+544+352+0+640%0Ad+240+128+544+128+1+0.805904783%0Aw+240+352+544+352+0%0Ao+0+64+0+35+5+0.0125+0+-1%0Ao+1+64+0+35+5+0.0125+1+-1%0A).

+### Half-Wave Rectifier Diode Circuit:

-A common use of a diode can be understood by examining a "Half-Wave Rectifier" circuit.
+A common use of a diode can be understood by examining a [Half-Wave Rectifier](https://en.wikipedia.org/wiki/Rectifier#Half-wave_rectification) circuit.
 The basic circuit looks like this :

 ![image from handout](img/half_wave_rectifier_schematic_to_sim.png)

 [Example Half-Wave Rectifier circuit](http://lushprojects.com/circuitjs/circuitjs.html?cct=$+1+0.000005+13.097415321081858+55+5+50%0Av+240+352+240+128+0+1+40+5+0+0+0.5%0Ar+544+128+544+352+0+640%0Ad+240+128+544+128+1+0.805904783%0Aw+240+352+544+352+0%0Ao+0+64+0+35+5+0.0125+0+-1%0Ao+1+64+0+35+5+0.0125+1+-1%0A)

-Even more interesting, the full wave rectifier circuit, created with four diodes hooked in opposing pairs and wired in parallel, takes alternating current and returns with only positive current flow.
+Even more interesting, the full wave rectifier circuit, created with four diodes hooked in opposing pairs and those pairs wired in parallel, takes alternating current with its wave form having positive and negative values on a labscope, and returns a waveform showing only positive current flow.
+Essentially, it reverses, or rectifies, the current.

 A basic schematic looks like this :